Pacific Southwest MHTTC Overview

 What is the MHTTC Network?

-The MHTTC Network includes a Network Coordinating Office (NCO), ten (10) MHTTC Regional Centers, a Tribal Affairs Center, and a Hispanic and Latino Center.
+Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), the MHTTC Network includes 10 Regional Centers and a Network Coordinating Office.
 Our collaborative network supports resource development and dissemination, training and technical assistance, and workforce development to the mental health field.
 The MHTTC Network works with organizations and treatment practitioners involved in the delivery of mental health services to strengthen their capacity to deliver effective evidence-based practices to individuals, including the full continuum of services spanning mental health promotion, prevention, treatment, and recovery support.

 Role of the Pacific Southwest MHTTC